hypo69/hypo/docs/gemini/out/en/doc/src/goog/spreadsheet/_examples/google_sample.md

 ## Main Function (`main`)

 ### `main`
-**Description**: This function is the entry point of the script and orchestrates the data retrieval and printing process.
+**Description**: This function is the entry point of the script and orcheStartes the data retrieval and printing process.

 **Functionality**:
 * Initializes credentials.